How can I use this product?

 The documentary letter of credit is a high-quality obligation instrument, by which the bank commits in writing to pay, upon the request of a client (the purchaser of goods), the supplier (through the bank) for the supplied goods or services, if all the set conditions of the letter of credit are met and if the supplier has submitted the corresponding documents to the bank.

-If the conditions of the letter of credit are met, the bank does not prove the legal relationship between the contractual parties or the facts of the actual realization of the business transaction any more.
+If the conditions of the letter of credit are met, the bank does not have to prove the legal relationship between the contractual parties, or the facts of the actual realization of the business transaction.

 With a letter of credit, you can pay the entire value of a contract and also just a part of it.

 Types of letters of credit: